zigbee-alliance/distributed-compliance-ledger/docs/running-node-aws-terraform-ansible/deployment.md

 This document describes all necessary steps to deploy a new DCL network on AWS cloud in accordance with this [design document](../deployment-design-aws.md).

-Please note, that the current version of the script can not be used to run just an Observer node without a VN.
+Please note, that the current version of the automation scripts can not be used to run just an Observer node without a VN.
 If you need to run an ON connected to another organization nodes, please follow the manual steps from [running-node-manual/on.md](../running-node-manual/on.md).

+The deployment consits of AWS infrastructure and application deployment steps automated by Terraform and Ansible tools respectively.

 ## Prerequisites

 Make sure you have all [prerequisites](./prerequisites.md) set up

-## Terraform and Ansible Configuration
+## 1. Infrastructure Deployment

+### 1.1 Configuration

-### 1. Set up an AWS user for use with Terraform
+#### 1.1.1 Set up an AWS user for use with Terraform

 Create credentials file [`~/.aws/credentials`] with the following content: